cloudify-community/blueprint-examples/network-automation-example/httpd/README.md

-# HTTPD Webserver
+# webserver Webserver

-This blueprint installs HTTPD webserver on an Azure or Openstack VM.
+This blueprint installs webserver webserver on an Azure or Openstack VM.

 ### Prerequisites

 First make sure that you have satisfied the global requirements in the [main README](../README.md).

 * These additional secrets should exist on your manager:
-  * `httpd_username`: Username for HTTPD VM.
+  * `webserver_username`: Username for webserver VM.
 It is set during provisioning and used during configuration, "admin" is not allowed. `ubuntu` is recommended.
-You can set this up via the CLI: `cfy secrets create httpd_username -s [secret value]`.
+You can set this up via the CLI: `cfy secrets create webserver_username -s [secret value]`.
-  * `httpd_website`: Content of website file for HTTPD VM, it is set during provisioning and served after configuration.
+  * `webserver_website`: Content of website file for webserver VM, it is set during provisioning and served after configuration.
 Exemplary website can be found under `Resources/website/index.html`.

 ## Provisioning